I Wanna Dance with Somebody (Who Loves Me): Recording and production

-The song's recording first took place at Walden's Tarpan Studios in San Rafael in September 1986 and carried on through other studios including the Record Plant in Sausalito.
+The song's recording first took place at Walden's Tarpan Studios in San Rafael in September 1986.
+It was one of the first songs recorded at the studio, which Walden purchased in December 1985.
+Further development of the song's production carried on through other studios including the Record Plant in Sausalito through December.

-When Houston arrived at Tarpan Studios to record the song that December, Walden noted Houston looked weary and had just recovered from a bronchial infection that led to the singer canceling some concerts in Australia.
-The producer asked Houston what song she wanted to record first and the singer responded with recording a rendition of "For the Love of You", originally recorded by the Isley Brothers.
-Walden noted that the song was the first time in which Houston vocally stacked herself on harmonies, which led to a change in Houston's behavior that encouraged Walden to approach her with the dance song.
+When Houston arrived at Tarpan Studios to record the song that same month in December 1986, Walden noted Houston looked "weary" and had just recovered from a bronchial infection that led to the singer canceling some concerts in Australia, before ending the trek in Honolulu.
+The producer advised her to take a day's rest so she could record the following day.
+Walden asked Houston what song she wanted to record first and the singer suggested a rendition of "For the Love of You", originally recorded by the Isley Brothers.
+Walden noted that the song was the first time in which Houston vocally stacked herself on harmonies, which excited her as, Walden noted, "Whitney was the kind of person who loved the sound of her voice — she'd get turned on by herself!"
+The change in the singer's behavior encouraged Walden to approach her with recording "I Wanna Dance with Somebody".

 In recording Houston, Walden explained that he had the singer record the end of the song first, to ensure that the most vocally demanding portions of the track had Houston working at full capacity.
 That way, the recording of the ending would help to "keep the energy high," in which he would then return to the first verse where, Walden noted, Houston "pulled back and used her little-girl voice".
 Noting Houston's soul music background, Walden stated, "now we can get a bit more methodical and technical...
 I've learned this with soul singers: If you get too technical too early, you suck the spirit out of them."
 Houston took a few notes from Rubicam's demo and expanded them "into a freewheeling showcase of vocal fortitude", Billboard continued.
 Rubicam later called Houston a "true recording artist, because she just found her way into making a song her own when she liked it."
-This method later helped Houston to come up with her own arrangement and encourage her to have a more hands-on approach, in which she composed the ending vamp, "say you wanna dance / don't you wanna dance" following the final chorus, "the ultimate nod to her amalgamation of gospel, funk, soul and pop" and earning her credit for vocal arrangement.
+This method helped Houston to come up with her own arrangement and encourage her to have a more hands-on approach, in which she composed the call and response ending vamp, "Say you wanna dance / Don't you wanna dance?" following the final chorus which Houston had added during the early performances of the song.
+Billboard later called the ending vamp "the ultimate nod to her amalgamation of gospel, funk, soul and pop".
+Due to Houston's uncredited lyrics and ad-libs, she received credit for vocal arrangement for the song.
 Said Walden to Billboard in 2023, "you're hearing an excited Whitney on [that song]."
-During some dates of her 1986 world tour, Houston performed the song in its demo form live to give fans a preview of the second album.